Echelon-Guild/Echelon-Bot/Echelon-Bot/Echelon-Bot/ReadMe.md

 DISCORD_SERVER_ID should have the ID of the Discord server you want the bot to run on.

+You also need a Battle.NET api client id and secret to use that module.

+BATTLE_NET_CLIENT_ID

+BATTLE_NET_CLIENT_SECRET

 If running locally, add them to a launchSettings.json file in the /Properties folder.
 It should look like this:

 {